Child Support Modification

 What is a “Continuing” Change?

 Like applying most laws, the Judge has discretion as to how to define “continuing.”
-For example it may be that all reasonable people will agree that if a parent is unemployed for only a few weeks that is not “continuing”, but what if that parent is unemployed for many months through no fault of that parent (for a discussion of fault, see the section below entitled “Voluntary vs. Involuntary”)?
+For example if a parent is unemployed for only a few weeks that is not “continuing”.
+But what if that parent is unemployed for many months through no fault of that parent (for a discussion of fault, see the section below entitled “Voluntary vs. Involuntary”)?
 If you believe you may have changes, or if the other parent is trying to change child support, you should contact us to help determine if the change is actually “continuing” and would allow the Court to modify the child support amount.”